contaware/shell-docs-notes/permissions.md

 When a process tries to open a file:

-1. If the file's owning user is the process's effective UID, then the user permission bits are used.
+1. If the file's owning user is the process's effective UID, then the `user` permission bits are used.
-2. Otherwise, if the file's owning group is the process's effective GID, then the group permission bits are used.
+2. Otherwise, if the file's owning group is the process's effective GID, then the `group` permission bits are used.
-3. Otherwise, the others permission bits are used
+3. Otherwise, the `others` permission bits are used.

 → only one set of `rwx` bits are ever used, `user` takes precedence over `group` which takes precedence over `others`.